aotuai/capsule-zoo/README.md

 This repository is used to store open source Vision Capsules created by Aotu.
 These capsules are built using the [Open Vision Capsule format][open vision capsules].

-For most or all of the capsules, the code was created by Aotu while the model files within may have been pulled from license friendly 3rd party sources.
-For more information on the model origin for a specific capsule, take a look at the README.md inside of the capsule directory.
-For more information on the licensing of the model file, take a look at the LICENSE.txt inside of the capsule directory.

 All of these models are compatible with and best run by BrainFrame.
 More information about Brainframe can be found [at our website](http://aotu.ai)

 # Repository Structure
 All capsules are within the capsules/ directory.
 An unpackaged capsule is simply a directory with the required capsule files.
 For documentation on the format and how to write your own capsules, please refer to the [Open Vision Capsules docs][ovc docs].